Loan terminology and lending 101

 Interest

-The amount it costs for the bank to lend you money.
+Interest is the amount it costs for the bank to lend you money.
 The loan typically includes a percentage fee, or interest, as a cost of borrowing.
 That interest rate may be fixed throughout the term of your loan, or it may change.
 Variable interest rates can potentially change, according to the terms of your contract.

 Variable interest rate

-An interest rate that might change, according to the terms of your contract.
+Variable interest rate is an interest rate that might change, according to the terms of your contract.
 An example of a common variable interest rate is a credit card with an introductory 0% annual percentage rate (APR) that then goes up to 15% once you’ve had the card for a year.
 Other loan types like student loans and adjustable-rate mortgages can include a variable interest rate as well.

 Fixed interest rate

-An interest rate that stays the same throughout the loan.
+Fixed interest rate is an interest rate that stays the same throughout the loan.
 Fixed interest rates don’t change, even when there’s inflation or a change in your payback habits.
 Credit cards don’t usually have fixed interest rates, but things like car payments and mortgages often do.

 Open-end credit

-A type of loan where you can make repeated withdrawals and payments with no final amount you’ll pay back.
+Open-end credit is a type of loan where you can make repeated withdrawals and payments with no final amount you’ll pay back.
 Credit cards and home equity loans are open-end lines of credit.

 Closed-end credit